canada-ca/digital-playbook-guide-numerique/docs/fr/vues.md

 ## Creating a page that retrieves and displays tagged content

-The Digital Playbook provides several helper functions to make it easier to to produce the desired output.
+The Digital Playbook provides several helper functions to make it easier to produce the desired output.
 This section will cover the basics of [building a view page](#building-a-view-page) and the available [helper functions](#helper-functions).

 ### Building a view page